Royal Botanical Expedition to New Granada: Expedition

-On April 29, 1783 the expedition was formally launched with a team composed by botanists Eloy Valenzuela and Fray Diego García, geographers Bruno Landete and Jose Camblor, painters Pablo Antonio Garcia, Francisco Javier Matiz, Anthony and Nicholas Cortez, Vicente Sánchez, Antonio Barrionuevo, Vicente Silva, his assistant Salvador Rizo Blanco, foreman Roque Gutierrez, several collectors and a messenger.
+On April 29, 1783 the expedition was formally launched with a team composed by botanists Eloy Valenzuela and Fray Diego García, geographers Bruno Landete and Jose Camblor, painters Pablo Antonio Garcia del Campo, Francisco Javier Matís, Anthony and Nicholas Cortez, Vicente Sánchez, Antonio Barrionuevo, Vicente Silva, his assistant Salvador Rizo Blanco, foreman Roque Gutierrez, several collectors and a messenger.

 In 1790 they moved to Santafe de Bogotá (Bogotá) where exploration activities would continue until 1816.
 Mutis recruited new members, such as the botanist Francisco Antonio Zea, his nephew Sinforoso Mutis, geographer Francisco José de Caldas and chemist and zoologist Jorge Tadeo Lozano.
 José Antonio Candamo was hired to look after the Herbarium.
 In Santa Fe Mutis funded a free public School of Drawing, and following Linnaeus criteria began classifying the flora of New Granada under orders of the King who had commissioned him with the writing of the Flora de Bogota.
 He also created an Astronomical Observatory, considered to be the first high-learning scientific institution of Colombia.

 Several smaller expeditions were sent to extend geographical coverage.
 Among them was the one led by Francisco José de Caldas, who explored the present lands of Ecuador during four years, returning to Santa Fe in 1808 bringing a very extensive herbarium.
 Another member, Fray Diego Garcia, explored the Upper Magdalena Valley, between La Palma and Timana, reaching the Andaquíes area and collecting many animal and geological samples.
 Additionally, Eloy Valenzuela, who had been deputy director of the expedition during its first year, was commissioned to Santander, although he had to prematurely retire to Bucaramanga due to health problems.

 On 1801 Alexander von Humboldt visited Mutis during his expedition to America, sharing quarters with him for over two months.
 He expressed his admiration for Mutis work and praised his botanical collection.

 All together Mutis led the expedition for over 25 years during which they explored some 8,000 km2.
 He developed a meticulous methodology that included harvesting of the samples in the field together with detailed descriptions, including data about the surrounding environment of each species and their medical or industrial uses.
 Mutis died on September 11, 1808, and was replaced by his nephew Sinforoso, who led the expedition until 1816.

 6,000 new species were discovered and described during the expedition.
 As a result, 6717 drawings and 20,000 plates with 2,738 different taxa were produced.